leaf-node/swirlnet/VS-NEAT.md

 of the relative fitness of the parent carrying the disabled gene.

-This leads to a choice between, at one extreme, allowing rather frequent inheritence of disablement from weak parents, or rarely inheriting disablement from fit parents, at the other.
+This leads to a choice between, at one extreme, allowing rather frequent inheritance of disablement from weak parents, or rarely inheriting disablement from fit parents, at the other.
 Since relative fitness determines which parent passes on excess and disjoint genes, neither option is appealing as both options frequently disrupt effective structure.
 Attempting to compromise with